 - Identify productive coping mechanisms and self-care.

-- Differentiate between exercise as punishment and joyful movement.
+- Differentiate between exercise as punishment and movement to feel a difference/joyful movement.

 - Describe how nutrition, health, and internal regulation generate authentic health.